Ottawa police expect COVID protest to ramp up again

-OTTAWA, Ontario (AP) — Police in Canada’s capital said Friday about 150 extra police officers will be deployed to the areas of Ottawa most affected by the protest against COVID-19 mandates that has been going on for days.
+OTTAWA, Ontario (AP) — Police in Canada’s capital said Friday about 150 extra police officers will be deployed to central areas of Ottawa paralyzed by the protest against COVID-19 mandates that has been going on for days.

 Embattled Police Chief Peter Sloly gave no indication when the protest would end and police expect it to ramp up again this weekend.
+Protests are also planned for Toronto and Quebec City this weekend.

+“If we knew that it was going to seep into the neighborhoods we would have deployed more resources into those neighborhoods,” Deputy Police Chief Steve Bell said.
+“We’ve listened to our community.
+They are upset, they are fearful.”

 The “freedom truck convoy” has attracted support from former U.S. President Donald Trump and the opposition Conservative party in Canada but one Conservative party lawmaker broke with his party and said the protest needs to end.